Accelerated Bachelor’s/Master’s Programs (AMP)

 - Once a student matriculates as a graduate student, they will be eligible for funding opportunities available to traditional master’s students.
 Though graduate students are not eligible for need-based grants, they may be eligible for federal student loans and other external scholarships.
 Limited research assistantships and funding opportunities may be granted by individual programs.
 Contact your program of interest or the Financial Aid office for more information.

 - Most AMP students begin taking graduate coursework in their final year of undergraduate study.
 They typically begin the semester after they reach 72-96 credits and are on track to complete 120 credits and all undergraduate requirements within the next academic year.
 Honors College students typically begin in their junior or third year after they have earned 60-72 credits.

-- Undergraduate students who wish to leave the program before matriculating as a graduate student will be eligible to receive their bachelor’s degree once they have earned 120 credits and fulfilled all undergraduate degree requirements as outlined in their degree audit.
-Certain graduate-level courses taken as an undergraduate have been pre-approved to count towards the 120 credits needed to earn the bachelor’s degree.
+- Undergraduate students who wish to leave the program before matriculating as a graduate student are still eligible to receive their bachelor’s degree once they have earned 120 credits and fulfilled all undergraduate degree requirements as outlined in their degree audit.

 - If a student intends to continue with the master’s degree and needs to take time off before beginning the final year of graduate work, they may defer graduate matriculation for up to one year.
 After this time, students lose their advanced standing in the program and are responsible for earning the full number of credits for the master’s degree, working with the Graduate Program Director to determine appropriate substitutions for the classes taken while an undergraduate student.

 - AMP students are awarded two degrees.

 - Students who entered an AMP before Spring 2022 will have both degrees awarded together after all requirements for the master’s degree are complete.